Soil Health Glossary

 Knowing which are mobile or immobile is helpful in diagnosing deficiency symptoms.

 Since immobile elements do not easily move within the plant when deficiency symptoms occur they show up in new growth.
-When mobile elements become limiting, they can be scavenged from older growth and moved to where they are most needed, causing deficiency symptoms in older growth.
+Mobile elements can become limiting, causing deficiency symptoms in older growth.
+Scavenging older growth can help to alleviate these symptoms.
 (14)

-Area of soil affected by root secretions and microorganisms
+Area of soil affected by live root secretions and microorganisms

 Soil biodiversity (soil biota)

 Soil microorganisms carry out important processes, including support of plant growth and cycling of carbon and other nutrients.
-Lack or loss of soil biodiversity diminishes the ability of soil to provide critical ecosystem services (FAO).
+Lack or loss of soil biodiversity diminishes the ability of soil to provide critical ecosystem services e.g., food security and healthy food systems, air and water quality, biodiversity and more.
+(FAO).

-The most dominant group in soil biota, both in terms of number and biomass, is represented by microorganisms (i.e., bacteria, archaea, and fungi), which show different nutrient strategies and lifestyles (saprotrophs, pathogens, symbionts).
+The largest and most populous group in soil biota are microorganisms (bacteria, archaea, and fungi), which have different nutrient strategies and lifestyles (saprotrophs, pathogens, symbionts).

 The rhizosphere also contains nematodes, microarthropods (mites and collembola), enchytraeids, and earthworms.
 Nematodes are considered very important in the soil food web.
-Only a few nematode species are considered pest organisms, which can cause severe damage to crops (i.e., soybean), whereas others have an applicative interest for the control of insect pests without using pesticides.
+Some nematode species are considered pests because they can damage crops, but others can be used to control insect pests without using pesticides.
 (7)

-The biodiversity of soil microbial communities is increasingly recognized as a major factor for human health both directly, by limiting the spread of potential pathogens, and indirectly, by contributing to processes that provide clean air, water, and healthy food (3) .
-Soil serves as a primary reservoir for plant-colonizing bacteria (4), that play a major role in determining plant productivity (5) and preventing invasion by bacterial pathogens (6).
+Soil biodiversity is important for human health because it can help prevent the spread of diseases and improve air and water quality.
+(3).
+Soil serves as a primary reservoir for plant-colonizing bacteria (4), which play a major role in determining plant productivity (5) and preventing invasion by bacterial pathogens (6).
 (8)

 Microorganism functionality: Capability of soil microbial communities to perform multiple functions.
 It is assessed based on the predicted functional profile.
 (9)